 NOTE: Please refer to the Release Notes for the new features, enhancements and fixes performed for each Hazelcast release.
-You can also find information on upgrading Hazelcast from previous releases in the Release Notes document.

-Chapter Section Description Chapter 1 - Preface Added Hazelcast Architecture as Chapter 3 - Getting Started Phone Home Added as a new section to explain Deploying using Docker Added as a new section to describ Using the Scripts in the Package Added as a new section explaining Chapter 5 - Hazelcast Clusters Discovering Members with jclouds Added as a new section to explain Chapter 6 - Distributed Data Structures Map Evicting Map Entries section upd Lock Added the explanation for the me Replicated Map Replicating instead of Partitionin Chapter 7 - Distributed Events Whole chapter improved and new Chapter 8 - Distributed Computing Selecting Members for Task Execution Added a paragraph on how to sele Chapter 9 - Distributed Query Filtering with Paging Predicates The note stating that the random Chapter 10 - Transactions ONE_PHASE vs. TWO_PHASE Added as a new section explaining Creating a Transaction Interface Replaced the transaction type na Chapter 11 - Hazelcast JCache ICache Partition Lost Listener Added as a new section explaining JCache Split-Brain Added as a new section.
+Chapter Section Description Chapter 1 - Preface Added Hazelcast Architecture as Chapter 3 - Getting Started Phone Home Added as a new section to explain Deploying using Docker Added as a new section to describ Using the Scripts in the Package Added as a new section explainin Chapter 5 - Hazelcast Clusters Discovering Members with jclouds Added as a new section to explain Chapter 6 - Distributed Data Structures Map Evicting Map Entries section upd Lock Added the explanation for the me Replicated Map Replicating instead of Partitionin Chapter 7 - Distributed Events Whole chapter improved and new Chapter 8 - Distributed Computing Selecting Members for Task Execution Added a paragraph on how to sel Chapter 9 - Distributed Query Filtering with Paging Predicates The note stating that the random Chapter 10 - Transactions ONE_PHASE vs. TWO_PHASE Added as a new section explainin Creating a Transaction Interface Replaced the transaction type na Integrating into J2EE Added information related to class Chapter 11 - Hazelcast JCache ICache Partition Lost Listener Added as a new section explainin JCache Split-Brain Added as a new section.
 Chapter 12 - Integrated Clustering Web Session Replication Marking Transient Attributes add Spring Integration Declarative Hazelcast JCache Bas Hibernate Second Level Cache Added additional information rela Chapter 13 - Storage Hot Restart Persistence Added as a new section to explain Chapter 14 - Hazelcast Java Client Hazelcast Clients Feature Comparison Added as a new section.
-Client Network Configuration Updated by adding the definition Chapter 15 - Other Client Implementations Windows C++ Client Updated by adding static/dynam Chapter 16 - Serialization Whole chapter reviewed after seri Chapter 17 - Management Defining a Cluster Quorum Added information on quorum su
+Client Network Configuration Updated by adding the definition Chapter 15 - Other Client Implementations Windows C++ Client Updated by adding static/dynam Chapter 16 - Serialization Whole chapter reviewed after series Chapter 17 - Management Defining a Cluster Quorum Added information on quorum su

-Chapter Section Description Management Center A note on how to see the cache se Monitoring with JMX MBean Naming for Hazelcast Da Enabling Lite Members Added as a new section.
-Also Da Using the Script cluster.sh Added as a new section explaining Using REST API for Cluster Management Added as a new section explaining Chapter 18 - Security SSL First paragraph updated to inclu Chapter 21 - WAN Whole chapter updated and new Chapter 22 - OSGI Added as a new chapter.
-Chapter 23 - Hazelcast Configuration Improved by adding missing confi Network Configuration Join section updated by adding t System Properties Added/updated system propertie Chapter 24 - Extending Hazelcast This title added as a chapter to it Discovery SPI Added as a new section.
+Chapter Section Description Management Center A note on how to see the cache st Monitoring with JMX MBean Naming for Hazelcast Dat Enabling Lite Members Added as a new section.
+Also Da Using the Script cluster.sh Added as a new section explaining Using REST API for Cluster Management Added as a new section explaining Chapter 18 - Security SSL First paragraph updated to include Chapter 21 - WAN Whole chapter updated and new Chapter 22 - OSGI Added as a new chapter.
+Chapter 23 - Hazelcast Configuration Improved by adding missing confi Network Configuration Join section updated by adding the System Properties Added/updated system properties Chapter 24 - Extending Hazelcast This title added as a chapter to in Discovery SPI Added as a new section.
 Config Properties SPI Added as a new section.
 Chapter 28 - FAQ Added new questions/answers.
 Chapter 29 - Glossary Added new glossary items.